 - 4.1 As indicated in paragraph 2.6, a summary report of each Board meeting is made to the Panel covering the Board's recommendations, assurances gained and the provision of other information for the awareness of the Panel.
 Some of the recommendations were implemented routinely by the Board Secretary, whilst others were accepted by the Panel.
-At the date of writing, those from the Board meeting on 25 March 2019 have yet to be considered by the Panel.
 One earlier recommendation is still under consideration. - 4.2 As indicated in paragraph 3.7, the Fund had to meet a number of deadlines during the year, some of which were critical from a risk perspective, and fell in between scheduled meetings of the Panel.
 The Board recommended that Panel and Board members were kept informed of progress towards successful completion of the following deadlines, all of which were achieved: - 25 May 2018 being the implementation date for the General Data Protection Regulation; - 31 August 2018 for issuing the statutory 2018 Annual Benefits Statements; - 31 October 2018 and 31 December 2018 for the submission of data to HMRC for the Guaranteed Minimum Pension reconciliation exercise; - 6 November 2018 for submission of the statutory Annual Scheme Return to the Pensions Regulator; and

-- 30 November 2018 for the submission of the optional Annual Survey to the Pensions Regulator. - A similar approach will be taken in 2019-20. - 4.3 Also mentioned in paragraph 3.7, one of the key events of the year was the development of the shared administration service with TWPF. following implementation in January 2018.
+30 November 2018 for the submission of the optional Annual Survey to the Pensions Regulator.

+A similar approach will be taken in 2019-20.

+- 4.3 Also mentioned in paragraph 3.7, one of the key events of the year was the development of the shared administration service with TWPF. following implementation in January 2018.
 The administering authority responsibility for provision of the LGPS to the Fund's scheme membership remains with NCC, irrespective of the practical arrangements in place to fulfil this responsibility.
 The Board, therefore, was supported in its role by attendance of a senior officer of STC's Pensions Administration Service at each meeting.
 The overall officer support to the Board was therefore maintained at a high standard.
 At the same time, and importantly, the resilience and quality of the service to scheme members was secured, and improved value for money was obtained. - 4.4 Regarding the "communication with Scheme members" agenda, the Board recommended changes to the wording of the Annual Benefits Statements for deferred members, which were adopted. - 4.5 The Board reviewed its Terms of Reference and found them fit for purpose.
 Minor changes were needed to reflect external changes since their initial approval in 2015, such as, for example, reference to the General Data Protection Regulation.